 We cannot act like a scientist in a laboratory, controlling every single chemical reaction that makes that plant grow.
 It just happens.
 It is an act of God.
 Completely out of our control.
-Just as we cannot make faith grow in a person's heart.
+We cannot make faith grow in a person's heart.
 We cannot make someone believe the Gospel.